tzmanics/gif-guide_get-going-kendoui-react/README.md

 ### Installing The Helpers

-Alright, now we're cooking with fire!
+Alright, now we're cooking with gas!
 There are a few libraries that will help us build our robust, React app, so let's use npm to install those now.
 First, we install the Kendo UI library by running

 ```bash
 npm i @progress/kendo-ui